paulinek13/osress/README.md

 The OSRESS website is built with SvelteKit and TailwindCSS.
 It generates static files during the build process, with the website's content sourced from Markdown files located in the `content` folder.

+## One More Thing...

+We’ll be testing everything in production for now!
+Jokes aside, this is (hopefully) just a temporary solution :)

 ---